FanatiQS/EcmaScript-WebSocketServer/README.md

 * Make sure http filtering works (whatever that is, but it was mentioned in the spec)
 * A good way for implementors to be forced to handle control frame correctly and to not send data after socket is closed.
 This might require a constructor.
 A constructor approach would be another way of doing it and only using the function should still be valid.
 * Should the server close socket on close frame from client?
 In spec, it said that the initiating peer closes the socket
-* Add /doc from jsdoc.
-Would be great to use github actions.
 * Compare length of WebSocket payload and its offset with the actual length of the buffered chunk.
 They should be the same but might not be.
 How should errors like this be handled?
 Let implementor buffer the current chunk until the next?
 * Find a way to get rid of package.json, keep .js file extension and still have nodejs examples work with src files.
+* Add examples to jsDoc